 Update: A new version of Bitdefender Total Security for 2020 has now been released – check out our full review of the security firm’s latest suite here.

-NOTE: Bitdefender is currently running a massive 60% discount on Antivirus Plus.
-That means the price comes down to just $35.99 (around £27) for the year for up to five devices.
+NOTE: Bitdefender is currently running a massive 60% discount on Total Security (Aussies can also get that 60% discount right here.)
+That means the price comes down to just $35.99 (around £27/AU$48) for the year for up to five devices.

 Installing the Windows build, for instance, gets you antivirus, a firewall, spam filter, malicious website blocking, online banking protection, parental controls, a password manager, file encryption, secure file deletion, PC cleanup and optimization, and more.